polterguy/magic.lambda.sockets/README.md

 ```

 **Notice** - SignalR users might have multiple connections.
 This implies that once you add a user to
 a group, _all_ connections are associated with that group.
-In addition the message will still only be
+The message will only be
 published to connections explicitly having registered an interest in the `foo.bar` message for our
 above example, irrelevant of whether the user belongs to the group or not.